Tuy, Batangas

-Former PNP chief Raul Bacalzo was born in Tuy and is a graduate of Our Lady of Peace Academy's high school department.

 Tuy has been producing bakery products of its own, like the jacobina biscuits and biscocho toasted bread, among other bakery products, since the 1960s.

+Etymology

+The name "Tuy" was given by Salvador Ellio, the alcalde mayor of Batangas, in memory of his birthplace – Tui in the province of Pontevedra in Galicia, Spain.

 History

-Tuy was historically part of the town of Balayan, the former capital of Batangas province.
+Tuy was historically part of the town of Balayan, the former capital of the eponymous province (now Batangas) from 1597 to 1732.
 It became an independent town on August 12, 1866.
-The name "Tuy" was given by Salvador Ellio, the alcalde mayor of Batangas, in memory of his birthplace, Tui, Galicia, Spain.
-It was then placed under the temporary governance of Balayan from 1903 to 1911.
+It was then returned to Balayan, this time under temporary governance, from 1903 to 1911.

-In the early 2000s, a Batangas gubernatorial candidate was assassinated in Tuy's town plaza, while he was campaigning.
+In 2001, Cesar Platon, a Batangas gubernatorial candidate and the then-mayor of Tanauan, was assassinated at Tuy's town plaza while he was campaigning.